-‘The Bold And The Beautiful’ Spoilers: Hope To Return As Steffy And Liam’s Marriage Falls Apart??
+‘The Bold And The Beautiful’ Spoilers: Hope To Return As Steffy And Liam’s Marriage Falls Apart?

-The Bold and the Beautiful tease that huge comebacks are in the work.
-As Steffy and Liam’s marriage is falling apart, one character would make sense to recast—Hope.
+The Bold and the Beautiful tease that huge comebacks are in the works.
+As Steffy and Liam’s marriage is falling apart, one character would make sense to recast — Hope.

 Head writer and executive producer Bradley Bell teases that he has some great materials in the works.
 As he talks about the characters who will take center stage in the next months, hopes are raised that Hope will be one of them.
 However, Kim Matula does not seem to want to take her shoes again, so the character might return with a new face, via Celeb Dirty Laundry.